Advice and answers from the UserGuiding Team

 Onboarding should be gradual, relevant, and enjoyable.
-If you try teaching everything at once, you're likely to overwhelm your end-users.
+If you try teaching everything at once, you will likely overwhelm your end-users.

 Only the flows that are brief and to the point can keep your users informed and engaged.
 To have that, focus on small bite-sized bits of education and limit one tour to one objective.